-UNEP FI’s Climate Risk and TCFD programme takes a leadership role in developing good practices to identify, measure, disclose, and manage climate risk in the financial sector.
+UNEP FI’s Climate Risk and TCFD programme has taken a leadership role in developing good practices to identify, measure, disclose, and manage climate risk in the financial sector.
 Working with over 100 banks, insurers and investors since 2017, the programme has created numerous tools, frameworks, and guides to accelerate the implementation of these good practices.

 Access all the programme’s outputs